- This event has passed.

 In Conversation: Jovencio de la Paz and Sonja Dahl.

-TextileX Conversation series, organized by PNCA’s Applied Craft + Design program and TextileX, brings together two contemporary textile artists to discuss their work and practices in relation to the theme of New Traditions.
+The TextileX Conversation Series brings together two contemporary textile artists to discuss their work and practices in relation to the theme of New Traditions.
 New Traditions begs the question: In these rapidly changing times, what do we preserve and build upon and what do we rethink and rebuild anew?
 These conversations ask participating artists and audiences how they can transform their textile practices to serve a more inclusive, equitable, sustainable, and connected purpose.
 In this week’s conversation, artist, weaver, and educator Jovencio de la Paz is joined by artist, writer, and lecturer of contemporary art Sonja Dahl.

 Sonja Dahl is an artist, writer and lecturer of contemporary art at the University of Oregon.
 Her work critically explores the cultural, historic, metaphoric and embodied aspects of how textile processes such as indigo dyeing, whitework embroidery and patchwork quilting live within and reflect the values of human societies.
 She conducts her research and art making from a situated acknowledgement and critical engagement with her white, American, settler identity.
 She is a founding member of Craft Mystery Cult, a member of Ditch Projects artist-run space in Springfield, OR, and a continuing collaborator with Babaran Segaragunung Culture House in Yogyakarta, Indonesia.
 Her arts research projects and subsequent collaborations in Indonesia (2012 – ongoing) are supported by the Fulbright Foundation and the Asian Cultural Council.
 Sonja’s artwork has been exhibited nationally and internationally, and her writing is published in peer-reviewed journals and printed and online arts publications.